Who We Are

 For more than 40 years, GLA has been working to provide free legal assistance to artists and arts organizations throughout Georgia who would otherwise be unable to afford the help they need.
 As an organization already attuned to the needs of those seeking to protect intellectual property, GLA saw the USPTO’s Inventor Assistance Program as a logical extension of our mission.
 GLA worked alongside the USPTO to create and fund Georgia PATENTS.
 We now seek to help all those who practice what the Constitution referred to as “the useful arts and sciences.”

 Who We Serve

-Georgia PATENTS is open to Georgia and South Carolina solo inventors, inventors working for a Georgia/South Carolina non-profit (except educational institutions or research facilities), and some Georgia/South Carolina-based small businesses.
+Georgia PATENTS is open to Georgia, South Carolina, and Tennessee solo inventors, inventors working for a Georgia, South Carolina, or Tennessee non-profit (except educational institutions or research facilities), and some Georgia/South Carolina-based small businesses.
 Specific qualifications are listed on the inventor information page.
 Placement with a Patent Agent or Attorney will be at the sole discretion of the program administrator.

 Why We Also Serve South Carolina and Tennessee

 The USPTO is working with non-profit groups across the country to provide assistance to inventors in every state.
 Georgia PATENTS is currently assisting South Carolina inventors to help fill a gap created by a lack of pro-bono legal services in that state.
 While Tennessee attorneys still provide pro bono patent services to inventors, Georgia PATENTS is now handling the administrative services for the Tennessee program.